Small plates

 Small plates is a manner of dining that became popular in US food service after 2000.
-Small plates may either refer to small dishes resembling appetizers which are ordered à la carte and often shared, such as tapas, or to the small courses served as part of a more formal meal.
+Small plates may refer either to small dishes resembling appetizers which are ordered à la carte and often shared, such as tapas, or to the small courses served as part of a more formal meal.

 Types

 Some types of small plates which have influenced the modern US concept are: